accoffin12/streaming-07-FinalMTA/README.md

 * Pulling only data we are interested in: transit_timestamp, station_complex_id, station_complex, borough, ridership.
 * Filtering the data to sort data into CSV's based on the Line a subway station is on.
-* Creating an alert for when a station is busy based on the number of passengers at it for Grand Central.
+* Creating an alert for when a station is busy based on the number of passengers at it for Flushing-Main St.
-* Creating another alert for if a station is busy for Hunters Point.
+* Creating another alert for if a station is busy for Hunters Point Ave.

 Two of these will require the use of windowing to create alerts, and the first will be an example of collecting data and exporting it to CSV.
 Traditionally Log files are not uploaded to GitHub, however, as this is a streaming project these logs have been left as a way to demonstrate the success of the project.